goeh/grails-sequence-generator/README.md

 Sequences are persisted to database to survive server restarts.

+Because it's common to have sequence properties on domain classes (customer number, order number, etc) there is an annotation that does all the plumbing for you.
-Domain classes annotated with *grails.plugins.sequence.SequenceEntity* will get a 'number' property added at compile time and a getNextSequenceNumber() method at runtime.
+Domain classes annotated with *grails.plugins.sequence.SequenceEntity* will get a *number* property added at compile that will be initialized with a unique sequence number when the domain instance is saved to database.

 ## Configuration